 Ticket Office closes 30 minutes before the monument.

 Closed on August 15th, November 1st, December 25th and 26th, January 1st

 Special Opening 2016: March 28th and April 25th

-We informed that on 20 of October the Staircase will be closed from 3 pm until 6 pm due to private event.
+We inform you that on the 17th of December the Staircase will be closed from 3 pm until 6 pm due to private event